Sidhowes/food-for-fitness/README.md

 * Log in page.
 * Log out page.
 * Profile page.

+### Typogaphy
+For this website I only used two types of fonts from Google fonts as these are easy to use and import into the css folder.
+I used Dancing Script for headings and Open Sans Condensed for text.

+### Color Scheme
+For color I used a consistency of green (#4CAF50) lighten and dark.
+This is so its not over bearing but instead simple and easy on the eye.

 ## Technologies used
 #### Below is a list of the programming languages, technologies, frameworks and resources used for this website.